+Haemophilis Influenzenza (Hib)

+1 dose given on or after the first birthday for students under five years of age.

+Pneumococcal

-· Haemophilis Influenzenza (Hib) 1 dose given on or after the first birthday for students under five years of age.
-Pneumococcal 1 dose given on or after the first birthday for students under five years of age who were born on or after January 1, 2007 and are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
-Hepatitis A 2 doses for all students born on or after January 1, 2007 who are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
+1 dose given on or after the first birthday for students under five years of age who were born on or after January 1, 2007 and are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.

+Hepatitis A

+2 doses for all students born on or after January 1, 2007 who are enrolled in Pre-Kindergarten or Kindergarten, on or after August 1, 2011.
 First dose given on or after the first birthday.

+Influenza

-Influenza 1 dose for students under five years of age enrolled in Pre-School.
-Vaccine should be administered annually between August 1 and December 31 st .
+1 dose for students under five years of age enrolled in Pre-School.
+Vaccine should be administered annually between August 1 and December 31st.
 Individuals receiving the vaccine for the first time require two doses.

+Measles, Mumps,

+Rubella

-Measles, Mumps, Rubella 2 doses for all students enrolled in Kindergarten through 12 th grade.
+2 doses for all students enrolled in Kindergarten through 12th grade.
 First dose given on or after the first birthday.

-Varicella 2 doses for those enrolled in Kindergarten or 7 th grade.
+Varicella 2 doses for those enrolled in Kindergarten or 7th grade on or after August 1, 2011.
 First dose given on or after the first birthday.

-Tdap 1 dose for those enrolled in $7^{\text{th}}$ grade.
-Meningococcal 1 dose for those enrolled in 7 th grade.
+1 dose for those enrolled in 7th grade on or after August Tdap

+1 dose for those enrolled in 7th grade on or after August Meningococcal